Roper St. Francis Healthcare RN in Charleston, South Carolina

 Education: Graduate of an accredited school or college of nursing.
 BSN preferred, or required within five (5) years of hire date.
 Current RN Teammates transferring to another RN position in the same department will not be required to complete BSN within five (5) years of transfer date.
 Current RN Teammates transferring to another RN position in the different department will be required to complete BSN within five (5) years of transfer date.

 Experience: None required.
-One year of RN procedural or pre and post care cardiac experience strongly preferred.
+Two years of RN experience in acute care strongly preferred.

 Licensure/Certification: Currently licensed as a Registered Nurse in the state of South Carolina or holds a current compact/multi-state license as a Registered Nurse in a recognized NCSBN Compact State and is not a permanent resident of SC.
 Must have a current American Heart Association BLS for Healthcare Provider Card.
 ACLS required for positions in the Pain Management Clinic.
 For RN positions in the Emergency Department (ED), ACLS required for RNs with more than 1 year experience; for RNs with 1 year or less experience, ACLS is required within 6 months in the ED position.
 All WIC service RN’s will be required to attain NRP certification within 6 months of hire and must keep this certification current.